-In the entire SEECOF region, summer temperature is likely to be above-normal, with the probability up to 70% in the zone 1 (Figure 1).
+In the entire SEECOF region, summer temperature is likely to be above-normal, with the probability up to 60% in the zone 1 (Figure 1) and up to 70% in the zone 2 (Figure 1).

 Uncertainties in regional predictions are higher for precipitation than for temperature.
-Most parts of the SEECOF region are likely to experience below-normal conditions in terms of summer precipitation sums (Zone 1 in Figure 2) while in the southern Balkans, Eastern Medditeranean, Cyprus and Middle East there is equal probability for summer precipitation (Zone 2 in Figure 2).
+South Caucasus and part of eastern Turkey are likely to experience below-normal conditions in terms of summer precipitation sums (Zone 2 in Figure 2) while in rest of the SEECOF region there is equal probability for summer precipitation (Zone 1 in Figure 2).
 It is noteworthy that certain parts of the region, particularly mountainous areas, might observe near- or above-normal summer precipitation totals due to the episodes of enhanced convection accompanied by heavy precipitation.